sahilsama/Gender-classification-and-Age-estimation-model/README.md

 4. Run the Application
 Start the Flask server:

-bash
-Copy code
+Type the command in the ` Terminal/cmd ` :
-python app.py
+ ` python app.py `
 5. Open in Browser
-Visit http://127.0.0.1:5000/ in your browser to use the app.
+Visit `http://127.0.0.1:5000/` in your browser to use the app.

 ## 🖥 Usage
 Open the web app in your browser.